-Non-current portion of bank loans, notes and loans from ultimate parent entity are payable on or before 10 November 2017, but after one year.
+Non-current portion of bank loans, notes and loans from ultimate parent entity are payable on or before 19 November 2018, but after one year from the balance date of these financial statements.

 The Company's exposure to credit, liquidity and market rate risks and a sensitivity analysis for financial assets and liabilities are disclosed in Note 19.